PHYSICAL AND OCCUPATIONAL THERAPY SERVICES

 (3) The therapy treatment plan and regimen will be taught to the client, family, foster parents, or caregiver during the therapy treatments.
 No extra treatments will be authorized for teaching.

-(a) The need for continuing therapy must be clearly stated; and
+(a) The need for continuing therapy clearly stated;

 (b) Changes to the therapy plan of care, including changes to duration and frequency of intervention; and